 Local Organic Search & Mobile Devices

-The increased usage of mobile devices for search is what has driven Google’s mobile-first indexing.
+The increased usage of mobile devices is what originally drove Google’s mobile-first indexing.
 At least 1/3 of all searches today are related to local inquiry from mobile phones.
-Local businesses are beginning to understand the importance of ranking high on mobile search- it’s how new leads are gathered and conversions transition into new clients or customers.
+Local businesses today do understand the importance of ranking high on mobile search.
 Local organic SEO on mobile is absolutely required for any business who desires to gain a larger share of the market in which they are a part of.
 Besides creating great mobile content, there are big challenges ahead.
 Building from broad SEO implementation, there are additional moving pieces to manage.
 (Incorporating local schema markup, sitemaps, adding location citations, creating content that matches local user intent, optimizing location pages & Google My Business, attention to site speed, etc.)

-Don’t forget that local organic searches on mobile phones focus on the geographic area in which the search is being conducted.
+Don’t forget that local organic searches focus on the geographic area in which the search is being conducted.
+Therefore, results will vary depending upon where the search is conducted.

 An abundance of relevant mobile content that matches searcher intent… the better for you!